syncfusion-content/winui-docs/winui/Ribbon/DealingWithRibbon.md

 ## RibbonContextualTabGroup with SelectFirstTabOnVisible

-When we set the `SelectFirstTabOnVisible` as true, The correponding tab group will be selected when that group get visible.
+When we set the `SelectFirstTabOnVisible` as true, The corresponding tab group will be selected when that group get visible.

 {% tabs %}